JosticeMan/Custom-Minecraft-Particle-Plugin/README.md

 # Custom-Minecraft-Particle-Plugin

-May not be cleared of all bugs since this was my first attempt at coding.
+May not be cleared of all bugs since this was one of my first attempts at coding.